hannesdelbeke/brain/Wi-Fi extender.md

 aliases:
   - Wi-Fi extenders
 ---
-Repeat the Wi-Fi signal to extend the range.
+Repeat the [[WiFi]] signal to extend the range.
 Speed will reduce since the signal needs to be repeated.

 - Wireless Repeaters
 	-  re-broadcast the WiFi signal, latency is increased. limited to 5 devices. oldest method.